コンテンツにスキップ

 Default: { persist: true }

 The persist property defines if and where the bindings data is persistent. true defaults to the same location used by Wrangler so data can be shared between the two.
-If false, no data is persited to or read from the filesystem.
+If false, no data is persisted to or read from the filesystem.

 The following configuration shows an example of enabling the Cloudflare runtime when running the development server, as well as using a wrangler.json config file (experimental).
 It also specifies a custom location for persisting data to the filesystem: